WebOps-and-Blockchain-Club/Summer-School-2024/Session_3/readme.md

 *->calculate the CGPA*

+**IMP!!
+Please access the file containing updated code snippets that are helpful for the task**

 You can refer to this [website](https://nagasai6.github.io/iit-madras-gpa/) to get an idea for the user interface.

 ## Task 2